serokell/blog-posts/edsl-michelson/article.md

 You can read more about Michelson instructions and typing in the [official documentation](http://tezos.gitlab.io/zeronet/whitedoc/michelson.html).

 In January 2019 in collaboration with Toquiville group of Tezos foundation Serokell started [Morley project](https://gitlab.com/morley-framework/morley/).
 One of Morley’s goals is to implement a comprehensive framework for testing arbitrary Michelson contracts.
 This testing should support simple unit testing (when contract is fed with particular sets of input and output values) as well as more complex property-based testing.

+A small remark before we go forward.
+In this article we cover only a small subset of Michelson's instructions and consider only the core of Michelson's type system without taking annotations into account.
+Clearing up all these details is a tedious work we performed during work on [Morley framework](https://gitlab.com/morley-framework/morley/) and we welcome everybody to go and check the repository to see the implementation of [type check](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/TypeCheck/Instr.hs#L178) and [interpretation](https://gitlab.com/morley-framework/morley/blob/b09fac13839f19056bf3799e25eb9c8f210999e1/src/Michelson/Interpret.hs#L299) with all underlying details.

-It was decided to use Haskell for implementation of Morley and as a first step we implemented Michelson language as a very simple AST data type:
+For Morley it was decided to use Haskell for implementation of Morley and as a first step we implemented Michelson language as a very simple AST data type:

 ```haskell
 data T =